BeeyondCereal

 5. Preferred Cut: Regular-cut green beans are more forgiving than French-cut ones, but use what you have on hand.

-Keep your green beans stored in an airtight container in the fridge for up to 4 or 5 days.
+Storage: Store leftovers from the canned green bean recipe in an airtight container in the fridge for up to 4-5 days.

 Are canned green beans good for you?